-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TVT.2015.2411277, IEEE Transactions on Vehicular Technology passed through low pass filters (LPF), with a cutoff frequency $B_g + B_s$, and DC filters (DCF) to remove the high frequency signals and the residual DC components generated during the non-linear down-conversion.
+At the receiver, signal detection is performed using a nonlinear device at each receiver, producing the output $|w_r^{(n)}(t)|^2$, to downconvert the passband signal to the baseband signal.
+Since the local carrier signal is embedded in the received signal, the above downconversion does not require any local carrier generation, carrier phase recovery, and carrier frequency correction [18].
+This downconversion is more stable and simpler than that of conventional superheterodyne downconversion [3].
+The downconverted signals are then passed through low-pass filters (LPFs), with a cutoff frequency $B_q + B_s$, and dc filters (DCFs) to remove the high-frequency signals and the residual dc components generated during the nonlinear downconversion.
 After the analog-to-digital conversion (ADC), the CP is removed, serial-to-parallel (SP) conversion is performed, and FFT recovers the transmitted symbols.
-As shown in [18], the condition $B_g \ge B_s$ is required in order to restrict the dominant inter-modulation product, generated by the non-linear down-conversion, occurring in the first N_g OFDM subcarriers.
-Hence, the first N_g OFDM subcarriers are ignored, since they contain only the intermodulation products, as shown in Fig. 1.
+As shown in [18], the condition $B_q \ge B_s$ is required to restrict the dominant intermodulation product, which is generated by the nonlinear downconversion, occurring in the first N_g OFDM subcarriers.
+Hence, the first N_q OFDM subcarriers are ignored since they contain only the intermodulation products, as shown in Fig. 1.
 The next N_s OFDM subcarriers that contain the transmitted symbols are forwarded to the space-time decoder to extract the transmitted information.